 Visiting Santiago Atitlán means getting the opportunity to witness a more traditional town around Lake Atitlan.

-Here, you can see many of the men still wearing their traditional slacks with pinstripes, woven belts, and hats – something you don’t get to see in the other municipalities.
+Here, many of the men are still wearing traditional slacks with pinstripes, woven belts, and that’s—something you don’t get to see in the other municipalities.

 You can also visit Maximón (El Gran Abuelo), a Mayan deity who changes residency in a local family’s home each year on May 8.
 This is one of the only remaining places in Guatemala where you can observe syncretist religion – a mixing of traditional Maya beliefs with that of modern Catholicism.